 English sole is a flatfish with both eyes on the right side of its head.
 They have a pointed snout and their upper eye is visible on their non-eyed side.

 Off the West Coast, English sole abundance has been increasing rapidly over the past decade, thanks to successful reproduction and survival from 1998 to 2002.
 English sole is currently well above target population levels.
-Last assessed in 2007, it was 2.9 times the target size.
+Last assessed in 2013, the Pacific Coast stock was not overfished or experiencing overfishing.

 The coastal states and treaty tribes conduct port-side monitoring programs which provide valuable biological data to support stock assessment science and aid in proper management decisions.